pasqal-io/emulators/docs/emu_mps/advanced/config.md

 - Use `logging.INFO` for interactive runs and examples.
 - Use `logging.WARNING` or `logging.ERROR` when running large batches / Monte Carlo simulations to reduce output.
-- Use `logging.DEBUG` only when diagnosing problems (may generate large volumes of output).
 - Consider using `log_file` for long-running simulations to preserve diagnostics without cluttering the console.

 ## log_file